Greenhouse gases: Bay of Plenty emissions growing faster than anywhere else in NZ

 "But an essential piece is still missing from the puzzle.
 These statistics do not yet include the carbon emitted or absorbed due to the way we care for our land, for example, cutting or planting trees, soil management on farms, urban green spaces and invasive pest eradication.

-"Land management, particularly re-forestation, is a key strategy to slowing climate change for many regions," she said.
+"Land management, particularly re-forestation, is a key strategy to slowing climate change for many regions."